High harmonic generation from a Bose-Einstein condensate: Framework

-where the Franck-Condon like factors are given by $\fc{n}{m} = \bra{\vbn} e^{- i \vb{q}\cdot \vb{r}} \ket{\vbm}$, and the Hamiltonian is given in the rotating frame with respect to $H_F$.
+where the Franck-Condon like factors are the matrix elements for the transitions from the $n$-th state of the ground state potential to the $m$-th state of the excited state potential $\fc{n}{m} = \bra{\vbn} e^{- i \vb{k}_q\cdot \vb{r}} \ket{\vbm}$, and the Hamiltonian is given in the rotating frame with respect to $H_F$.
+This atom-photon interaction Hamiltonian includes, for instance, the first term which is the process when an atom in the internal excited state $\ket{\vbm}$ transitions to the internal ground state corresponding to the center of mass state $\ket{\vbn}$ weighted by the matrix element $\xi(q) \eta_{\vbn \vbm}(q)$, with the light-matter coupling constant $\xi(q) \propto \sqrt{\omega_q}$.
+This dipole transition is due to the coupling with the electric field operator of all modes $E_Q(t) = - i \sum_q \xi(q) [a_q^\dagger e^{i \omega_q t} - a_q e^{- i \omega_q t}] $.
 Note that this interaction Hamiltonian goes beyond the common assumptions performed in Refs.~\cite{lewenstein1994quantum, you1995quantum, lewenstein1993probing, javanainen1994optical}, where a two-level system is driven by a resonant interaction in the rotating-wave approximation.
 Going beyond the two-level approximation allows to consider the case of strong field induced non-linear effects, such as the process of HHG.
 Here, we emphasize that the light-matter interaction Hamiltonian in the length and velocity gauge are in principle unitarily equivalent, although performing a two-level approximation breaks this unitary equivalence~\cite{lewenstein1994quantum}.
 However, since we do not perform this approximation, the interaction Hamiltonian is gauge invariant.
+Furthermore, considering that we drive the Bose gas by the external intense laser field, we add the semi-classical interaction to the Hamiltonian